 Immediately after I send out my welcome email to a new client, I hop over to HelloSign to send out my contract.

-Unfortunately, HelloSign doesn’t directly integrate with Zapier, so there’s no great way to automate this part of the process.
-It’s the one piece in this tutorial that doesn’t run as smoothly as I’d like it to!
+Unfortunately, HelloSign doesn’t directly integrate with Zapier (unless you have HelloSign’s super fancy $99/month plan), so there’s no great way to automate this part of the process.
+It’s the one piece in this client onboarding automation tutorial that doesn’t run as smoothly as I’d like it to!

 But, still, HelloSign is awesome and makes the process super easy.

-On their free plan, you’re allowed to send out 3 contracts per month.
-If you do more business than that, you’ll want to upgrade to their $10/month plan, which also lets you upload a reusable template.
+You can send 3 contracts per month on their free plan.
+If you do more business than that, you’ll want to upgrade to their $13/month plan.
+That plan also lets you upload a reusable template!

 Having that reusable template, although not free, is what can make this process super easy and fast.
-I have a contract template PDF that I created for my business, which I then uploaded as a reusable template in HelloSign.
+I have a contract template PDF that I created for my business.
+This is pre-loaded in HelloSign as a reusable template.

 The PDF that I designed leaves a space for the sign date, the client’s name, and our signatures, but the rest is pre-written and ready to go.

-If you have the free account, all you need to do is upload your PDF template (with the blank spaces) into HelloSign, then edit the PDF to add the date, client’s name, and create signature boxes.
+If you have the free account, instead of having it pre-loaded in HelloSign as a template, you should just keep it saved on your computer as a PDF.
+Then, the next time you need to send a contract, upload that PDF template (with the blank spaces) to HelloSign.
+Edit it to add the date, client’s name, and create signature boxes.
 Then sign and send off to the client.

-After you prepare and sign your contract, HelloSign will automatically send out an email to the client requesting their signature, and then you will get a notification when they have signed it.
+After you prepare and sign your contract, HelloSign will automatically send an email to the client requesting their signature.
+Then you will get a notification when they have signed it.

 Sending the Invoice

-Next up, it’s time to send your brand-new client their very first invoice.
+Next up in your client onboarding automation, it’s time to send your brand-new client their very first invoice.

-I have a Zap set up so that whenever someone books a discovery call with me, their information automatically gets sent over to Wave and it creates a new Customer file for them.
+I have a Zap set up so that whenever someone books a discovery call with me, their information automatically gets sent over to Wave (free invoicing/bookkeeping tool!) and it creates a new Customer file for them.

-With the customer information already inputted (and assuming you already have a product created for the packages you sell), sending out that new invoice can be done in seconds.
+With the customer information already inputted (and assuming you already have a product created for your service packages), sending out that new invoice can be done in seconds.
 Simply input the customer’s name, add the correct package, and click Send!

 Asana & Toggl